 IPVanish VPN features

-IPVanish offers a method to automatize your connections with the On Demand feature.
+IPVanish offers a method to automate your connections with the On Demand feature.
 When it's turned on, you auto-connect to the VPN in pre-determined cases.
-You can set it up to always connect automatically, disable the feature when connecting to a specific Wi-Fi, or turn it on when connecting to specified websites.
+You can set it up to always connect automatically, disable the feature when connecting to a specific wifi, or turn it on when connecting to specified websites.

 If you set it up for your mobile, you can choose to not use the VPN while at home but automatically connect in coffee shops or libraries.
 That way, you don't have to remember to enable it.
 The VPN does its good work from the background.
 However, this feature is only available on iOS.